 Senior-Year Off-Campus Housing

-Colgate requires every student to live in University-owned housing during all four years of their education, with one exception.
-Historically, Colgate has permitted a limited number of seniors — approximately 30 percent of the class — to live in private off-campus housing.
-Securing permission to live off campus is not a guarantee for seniors: interested students must apply for approval, and then secure a slot through a lottery, during the fall semester of their junior year.
+Colgate is a four-year residential university.
+Historically, we permit a limited number of seniors — approximately 30 percent — to live in private off-campus housing.
+This is not a guarantee; interested students must apply and secure a slot through a lottery during the fall of their junior year.

 Helping Your Student